-When you have determined that a rezoning is necessary, you may submit a Rezoning Application to Zoning and Subdivision Services.
+When you have determined that a rezoning is necessary, you may submit a Rezoning Application online to Zoning and Subdivision Services.
 The following items must accompany the application in order to be considered a complete application:

 - Rezoning Application signed by the property owner at the time the application is filed